-If Model 3 does not detect an authenticated phone or key and a locked door or trunk is opened, an alarm sounds.
+If Model Y does not detect an authenticated phone or key and a locked door or trunk is opened, an alarm sounds.
 The headlights and turn signals also flash.
-To deactivate the alarm, press any button on the mobile app or tap your key card or key fob against the card reader located just below the Autopilot camera on the driver's side door pillar.
+To deactivate the alarm, press any button on the mobile app or tap your key card or key fob against the card reader located approximately one third the way up of the driver's side door pillar.

 To manually enable or disable the alarm system, touch Controls > Safety > Security Alarm.
-When enabled, Model 3 activates its alarm one minute after you exit, the doors lock, and a recognized key is no longer detected.
+When enabled, Model Y activates its alarm one minute after you exit, the doors lock, and a recognized key is no longer detected.

-A battery-backed siren (if equipped) sounds in situations where a locked door or trunk is opened and Model 3 does not detect a key nearby.
-If you also want this siren to sound in situations where the vehicle detects motion inside the cabin, enable Tilt/Intrusion (see Tilt/Intrusion (if equipped) on page 129).
+A battery-backed siren (if equipped) sounds in situations where a locked door or trunk is opened and Model Y does not detect a key nearby.
+If you also want this siren to sound in situations where the vehicle detects motion inside the cabin, enable Tilt/Intrusion (see Tilt/Intrusion (if equipped) on page 141).

-NOTE: If Model 3 is in Sentry Mode (see How to Use Sentry Mode (With a USB Flash Drive) on page 133), the Security Alarm setting is not available.
+NOTE: If Model Y is in Sentry Mode (see How to Use Sentry Mode (With a USB Flash Drive) on page 145), the Security Alarm setting is not available.